About the Fellowship Match

 2018 Placement Match Results are In

-The Match took place on April 20, 2017.
+The Match took place on April 20, 2017 for training positions beginning in July/August 2018.
 The number of participating applicants, positions offered and matched applicants continues to grow.
 A record number of 169 positions filled – leaving eight open positions..
 The SF Match lists the open positions on their website (click the Immediate Vacancies tab), and applicants can contact those programs directly to apply.

 Registering for The Match